U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-What are the sources of energy-related carbon dioxide emissions by type of fuel for the United States and the world?
+What are the energy-related carbon dioxide emissions from fossil fuels for the United States and the world?

-The energy-related carbon dioxide emissions (CO2) by type of fossil fuel in million metric tons and share of total in 2012:
+Energy-related carbon dioxide emissions (CO2) by type of fossil fuel in million metric tons and share of total in 2013:

 |Amount||Share of total||Amount||Share of total|